Ziiiiing/netlogo-GIS8501/README.md

 **The simulation  will include**
 - Demography
-- Rate of natural increase and immigration
+- Population growth
-- Propagation rate
+- Probability of restrictive covenant
-- Distance to amenities
+- Distance to desirable waterside property

 ## HOW TO USE IT